ryanhugh/coursepro/README.md

 # Adding support for another college

 Right now we have scrapers for Ellucian's Banner product and can support any college that uses that system.
 If your school uses this, we can add support for them pretty fast.
-Send me a link your registration system!
-Check differentCollegeUrls.js for some examples.
+Send me a link your registration system.
+Check differentCollegeUrls.js for some examples of URLs.

-If they use something else, we would have to write scrapers for that system and it would take more effort.
+If they use something else, we would have to write scrapers for that system and it would require more work.

 # More READMEs

-This is the top level readme, there are more READMEs talking about more spefic things in the folders.
+This is the top level readme, there are more READMEs talking about more specific things in the folders.

 Let me know if you have any questions about anything!
 I can totally explain stuff in more detail than the READMEs do.